 Paragraph 18

-Sheltered workshops for persons with disabilities are not to be considered as a measure of progressive realization of the right to work, which is only evidenced in employment in an open and inclusive labour market.
-It is important not to confuse sheltered workshops with cooperatives, or jobs organized or run by persons with disabilities in which labour laws are respected.Jobs organized or run by persons with disabilities in which labour laws are respected – it is not clear what this refers to; cooperatives’ practices may not be compatible with the CRPD and they may run “sheltered workshops”.
+Sheltered workshops for persons with disabilities exhibiting the elements in paragraph 17 are not to be considered as a measure of progressive realization of the right to work, which is only evidenced in employment in an open and inclusive labour market.

+Jobs organized or run by persons with disabilities in which labour laws are respected – it is not clear what this refers to; cooperatives’ practices may not be compatible with the CRPD and they may run “sheltered workshops”.
 Along the same line as previous comments, what is more important are the elements of any work setting that are incompatible with the CRPD, rather than naming specific models.

 Paragraph 40

-All workers with disabilities have the right to equal opportunity for promotion through fair, merit based and transparent processes
+All workers with disabilities have the right to equal opportunity for promotion through fair, merit based and transparent processes, including those which use technologies based on artificial intelligence.

 There is an increasing understanding of the risk of AI bias, which can create discrimination against people with a disability in recruitment processes, for example, if not taken in to account.